alexa/ask-sdk-controls/doc/userGuide.md

   [ from acts in Handle phase ] [ from Initiative phase ]
 ```

-The input for this turn, "U: Add some bananas", is handled by the chain `FruitShopControl -> ShoppingCartControl -> ItemCountControl`.
+The input for this turn, "U: Add some bananas", is handled by the chain `FruitShopControl -> ShoppingCartControl -> ProductControl`.
 In this case the value is accepted and a
 `ValueSetAct` is produced.
 Validation passes and the Product control has no further
 questions for the user.
 Thus, handling the input finishes without an initiative act and so
 the initiative phase runs.
 During the initiative phase the initiative chain is determined